manoj-bhaskaran/My-Scripts/src/powershell/module/Videoscreenshot/README.md

 > Tip: You can change the required package list by editing Config.ps1 (Python.RequiredPackages).
 This keeps the PowerShell code free of hard-coded package names.

 > Note: Stdout/stderr from the Python process are captured for diagnostics.
 For advanced control over cropping arguments, adjust the Python script directly (the default integration uses safe batch flags: `--skip-bad-images --allow-empty --ignore-processed --recurse --preserve-alpha`).
+> In `-Debug` runs, the cropper’s stdout/stderr stream live to the console instead of being captured.
 - GDI capture currently targets Windows (uses GDI+/System.Drawing); VLC snapshot mode is cross-platform where VLC is available.
 > See also the docstring in src/python/crop_colours.py for a full list of cropper flags, behaviors, and troubleshooting notes.
 ### If you see a version error